heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 ### 2.3.10.
 Key Points

-- Glass Beads serve dual purposes as game tokens and semantic data storage, directly supporting the core game mechanics [1]
+- Glass Beads serve dual purposes as game tokens and semantic data storage, directly supporting the core game mechanics
-- The token economics are designed to align with the Core Game operations, incentivizing meaningful engagement and knowledge creation [2]
+- The token economics are designed to align with the Core Game operations, incentivizing meaningful engagement and knowledge creation
-- Spherical Merkle Trees enable representation of complex conceptual relationships in a verifiable structure [3]
+- Spherical Merkle Trees enable representation of complex conceptual relationships in a verifiable structure
-- Version compression techniques optimize storage while maintaining data integrity [4]
+- Version compression techniques optimize storage while maintaining data integrity
-- The hybrid verification system ensures both hierarchical and spatial consistency [5]
+- The hybrid verification system ensures both hierarchical and spatial consistency
 - The technical implementation is designed to be invisible to the player while providing the necessary infrastructure for the core game mechanics to function effectively

-### 2.3.11.
-Citations

-- [1] Solana Labs.
-(2021). *Solana Program Library (SPL) Token Standard*.
-Solana Documentation.
-- [2] Buterin, V. (2014).
-"A Next-Generation Smart Contract and Decentralized Application Platform." *Ethereum White Paper*.
-- [3] Merkle, R. C. (1987).
-"A Digital Signature Based on a Conventional Encryption Function." *Advances in Cryptology — CRYPTO '87*, pp. 369-378.
-- [4] Crosby, S. A., & Wallach, D. S. (2009).
-"Efficient Data Structures for Tamper-Evident Logging." *USENIX Security Symposium*, pp. 317-334.
-- [5] Boneh, D., & Lynn, B. (2003).
-"Aggregate Signatures and Multisignatures." *Eurocrypt*, pp. 416-432.

 ### 2.3.12.
 See Also